huskyroboticsteam/Simulator/README.md

 - `motor` - the name of the motor
 - `position` - the requested position in degrees

-## Motor Velocity Request
+## Motor Status Report
 ### Description
-Sent from the rover server to instruct the simulator to make a motor run with a velocity.
+Sent from the simulator to inform the rover server of a motor's status.

 ### Syntax
 ```
 {
-  type: "simMotorVelocityRequest",
+  type: "simMotorStatusReport",
   motor: string,
+  power: number | null,
+  position: number | null,
-  velocity: number
+  velocity: number | null
 }
 ```

 ### Parameters
 - `motor` - the name of the motor
+- `power` - the current power of the motor, or null if unavailable
+- `position` - the current position of the motor in degrees, or null if unavailable
-- `velocity` - the requested velocity in degrees per second
+- `velocity` - the current velocity of the motor in degrees per second, or null if unavailable

 ## Camera Stream Open Request
 ### Description